techiediaries/techiediaries/_posts/2020/angular-9/components/2018-04-10-angular-9-components-example.md

 ---
 layout: post
-title: "Angular 7|8 Components"
+title: "Angular 9/8 Components by Example"
 image: "images/content/angular.jpg"
-excerpt: "This tutorial explains Angular components, what are they?
-And how to create them?" tags : [angular]
+excerpt: "This tutorial explains Angular 9/8 components, what are they?
+And how to create them?"
+categories: angular
+date: 2020-03-02
+tags : [angular]
 ---

+This tutorial explains Angular 9/8 components by example, what are they?
+And how to create them?

+## What's an Angular Component?

-Now, let’s get to other piece of the puzzle - **components**.
-Simply put, a component controls a part of the UI of your application.
+Simply put, an Angular component controls a part of the UI of your application.
 For example, the header, footer, or whole page can all be components.
 Depending on how much reusability, you want in your code.

 Technically, an Angular component is a **TypeScript class decorated with the** `@Component` decorator which is part of the Angular core.